JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-my-pretty-white-shoes.md

 W﻿ith the help of a few video tutorials I picked up some best practices when handling user text inputs, such as the lower() and strip() functions which standardised what the user entered to ensure the story could continue successfully.
 I also learnt of the 'time' module in Python to add a bit of dramatic flair to the story outputs.
 An essential tip was the use of loops via 'while True' and nested if/elif functions to ensure certain choices would start from the beginning and allow the player to use their new found knowledge to try a different path from the beginning.

-T﻿he main code logic I settled on was to define every story choice and then return any other connected story choice based on user input.
+T﻿he main code logic I settled on was to define every story choice as a variable and then return any other connected story choice variable based on user input.
 This resulted in an interweaved web of story choices leading to a next step, conclusion or new beginning.

 ![](/assets/total_code_size.png)